 Do not be blinded or biased by the number of assumptions.
 Pay particular attention to both the content and context of each of the assumptions.

-There are two common examples that are often misunderstood.
+There are two common examples that are often misunderstood:

 Reality Check – In this assumption, the integration vendor does not own the software.
 The client owns the right to use the software through a license or subscription.
-It is highly unlikely the integrator would totally abandon you in presenting your issue to the software provider, but you could incur additional fees if the program is delayed.
+It is highly unlikely that the integrator would totally abandon you in presenting your issue to the software provider, but you could incur additional fees if the program is delayed.

-What You Can Do – First, modify the assumption with this verbiage, “Integration vendor will assist and support the client in this process.”
+What You Can Do – First, modify the assumption with this verbiage: “Integration vendor will assist and support the client in this process.”
 You own the relationship with the software provider, but you need everyone supporting you if this situation manifests.

 Next, be aggressive in quickly reaching a manageable solution with the software provider – a solution is your goal.
 Immediately contact your software vendor to escalate assistance.
 Contact your Procurement and Legal teams to review your software contract language to present their best options.
 Draw in your integration vendor to support you on this matter, including voicing your expectations that the integrator will leverage their highest executive relationship with the software provider on your behalf.

 Do not overlook your project status and project plan.
 Project status matters because the client can lower their system integrator cost exposure to a software vendor’s product error delay if they know the level of program timeliness/latency.
 Estimate the degree of existing program lateness and the root cause of lateness at the time of the software event.

 Review the project plan and identify tasks and deliverables that are dependent on the software matter being resolved.
 Continue work where it makes sense, manage your work and plan appropriately.
 Be able to account for any technical debt you could be creating during this period.